The Truth of Prometheus (The Play)

 PROMETHEUS.

-I am Prometheus from Thebes.
+I am Prometheus of Thebes.

 PHILLIPPOS.

-Is there something that is occupying thy thoughts?
+Is something weighing upon thy thoughts?

 PROMETHEUS.